elmiko/elmiko.github.io/_posts/2021-10-11-setup-dev-capi-kubemark.markdown

 *Note: at the time of writing, these instructions are using 0.4.2 Cluster API and 1.21.1 kubernetes*

+*special thanks to Alex Gradouski and Abhijit Gaikwad for helping to debug these instructions*

 I think there has been some really cool development happening in the [Cluster API](https://cluster-api.sigs.k8s.io) community around testing.
 I know that might not sound like the most exciting thing, but from the perspective of